2021 information for papers will be published in early September.

 - Learning Outcomes

-- Demonstrate some insight into Pacific Societies from an indigenous perspective
+- Demonstrate insights into Pacific Societies from an indigenous perspective

 - Demonstrate an understanding of political, social and cultural issues in Pacific Societies, both in traditional and contemporary contexts